Microformal geometry and homotopy algebras: Application to vector bundles: the notion of the adjoint for a nonlinear map

 Now we proceed to constructing generalized adjoints.
 Let $E_1$ and $E_2$ be vector bundles over a fixed base $M$.
 Consider a fiber map over $M$\,,

 which is not necessarily fiberwise linear.
 (Here $\Phi$ is an ordinary map, not a thick morphism.)
 In local coordinates, it is given by

 for some functions $\Phi^{\a}(x,u)$, where $u^i$ and $w^{\a}$ are linear coordinates on the fibers of $E_1$ and $E_2$.
-For the fiber coordinates on the dual bundles we use the same letters with the lower indices and the forms $u^iu_i$ and $w^{\a}w_{\a}$ are invariant.
+For the fiber coordinates on the dual bundles we use the same letters with the lower indices so that the forms $u^iu_i$ and $w^{\a}w_{\a}$ give the invariant pairings.

 Note that it makes sense to speak about fiberwise thick morphisms.